MarkBroerkens/CarND-Vehicle-Detection/README.md

 ![alt text][image1]

-In order to identify if the images shows a vehicle the following feature extraction techniques are used:
+In order to identify if the images that show a vehicle the following feature extraction techniques are used:
 * Histogram of Color
 * Spatial Binning
 * Histogram of oriented gradients

 ## Histograms of Color
-The combinations of parameters and its impact on the test accuracy is claculated in test `test_01_train_histogram()` of `test_train.py`
+The combinations of parameters and its impact on the test accuracy is claculated in test `test_01_train_histogram()` of [test_train.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/tests/test_train.py)

 | Number of features | Color space | Numer of bins | Test Accuracy |
 | -----------------------|---------------|------------------|------------------|